vgaltes/ServerlessBilbostack/PITCHME.md

 ## Step Functions

-> AWS Step Functions makes it easy to coordinate the components of distrubuted applications and microservices using visual worksflows
+> AWS Step Functions makes it easy to coordinate the components of distrubuted applications and microservices using visual workflows

 ---